LeonMrBonnie/altv-module-sdk-guide/articles/introduction.md

 # Introduction

 Welcome to the guide for the alt:V C++ Module SDK!
-This guide will teach you the basics on how to write your own alt:V scripting module and will explain important concepts and other good-to-know things for the SDK.
+This guide will teach you the basics of how to write your own alt:V scripting module and will explain important concepts and other good-to-know things for the SDK.

 ## Table of Contents